Upload a video and share it ahead for your viewers to watch at their own pace anytime, anywhere. That's a video on demand (VOD) for you!

 Data Hosting Options

 The VIDIZMO Portal is brandable and allows you to include your logo, theme, colors and even use your own domain.
+You can also create multiple custom video player templates for different use cases.
 Videos hosted on VIDIZMO are ad-free and offer no distractions to your audience.

-With online meetings being commonplace, VIDIZMO allows users to automatically ingest online meetings from Zoom and MS Teams, and make them available as VOD.
-This saves users from the hassle of having to download recorded meetings and uploading them separately.
+Plus, with online meetings being commonplace, VIDIZMO can integrate with video conferencing tools to allows users to automatically ingest online meetings from Zoom, MS Teams, & others to make them available as VOD.

 You can start using VIDIZMO EnterpriseTube for $85/Month for internal streaming to up to 50 authenticated users - view pricing